tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

     -   [Cancel the deletion of a certificate](../batchservice/cancel-the-deletion-of-a-certificate.md)

-### Version 2015\-12\-01.2.2
+### Version 2015-12-01.2.2
- This version release extends all support from previous version, 2015\-11\-01.2.1.
+ This version release extends all support from previous version, 2015-11-01.2.1.
 Additionally, it supports the following capabilities:

 -   Applications can now be deployed to compute nodes using application packages instead of as resource files.

     -   New APIs are provided for clients to browse the list of available applications and versions, for example to display a selector in a user interface.

-    -   Pool\-related APIs are changed to allow a pool to specify application packages to be downloaded to all nodes in that pool.
+    -   Pool-related APIs are changed to allow a pool to specify application packages to be downloaded to all nodes in that pool.

 -   Tasks can now be made dependent on other tasks.
 A dependent task will not start until all the tasks it depends on have completed successfully.